-And let’s also not forget that 53% of white women voted for bad fake tan overlord, who regularly and actively works to disenfranchise people of color, the chronically ill, immigrants, women, children, and more.
+Just like the 53% of white women who voted for bad fake tan overlord, who regularly and actively works to disenfranchise people of color, the chronically ill, immigrants, women, children, and more.
 But he might, maybe, could have been good for the economy.
 Okay.

 When we condone and even reward the “good” action, we are saying that the deplorable actions are okay as long as they’re counteracted.
 We are becoming accomplices in keeping others down in the name of holding ourselves up.
 We’re Rose in Titanic.
 You know there was room on that damn door.